 24 February 2020

-“They are unseen assets because we spend a couple of hundred million dollars installing them at the bottom of the sea and nobody sees them.
-The whole spectrum of things that happen in society all get transmitted through cables between countries, across oceans and between data centres.”
+“They are unseen assets because we spend a couple of hundred million dollars installing them at the bottom of the sea, and nobody sees them.
+The whole spectrum of things that happen in society all gets transmitted through cables between countries, across oceans and between data centres.”

 Using Guard Vessels to monitor and protect subsea cable laying activity is important to the safety of these hugely valuable cables being laid.
 At Seagard, we provide a global service supplying dedicated, full-time Guard Vessels to the telecommunications, renewables, power, energy and offshore oil and gas markets.
 Our Guard Vessels safeguard subsea cables and assets against disruption and danger.

 We integrate our monitoring services, management skills and software with the vessels to ensure we offer a turnkey and most risk-averse package on the market.
 Dedicated, full-time Guard Vessels.
 Available 24 hours a day, 7 days a week.